fccm2/rollmoon/README.md

 - http://decapode314.free.fr/ocaml/chipmunk/rolling-moon.html

-This version was rewritten from scratch using physics functions provided by ChatGPT, and importing the original levels from the first version.
+This version was rewritten from scratch using physics functions provided by a chat-bot, and importing the original levels from the first version.

 ### Play online: